icen1/Humanising-NPCs/presentation_outline.md

 Being comfortable with it and having a concrete way of implementing it, I focused on its implementation while constantly referring back to the notes I took during the research and supervisor meetings to ensure alignment with my understanding.
 These weeks also included feedback from other students, and most of the complaints I received were about the UI and wanting to add more interactions to the NPCs.
 I addressed both concerns, focusing more on the latter as I wanted to emphasize the interesting intersection where the theory of the project meets the practical aspects.

-In the last two weeks, I have been concentrating on my presentation, and you will be the judge of how that's going.
+In the last two weeks, I am focusing on one allowing those NPCs to interact with each other and not just with the enivronment and the user, as i beleive this will open a new world of possibilities that will be discussed in the next steps.

-As part of the progress report, I had a few goals that I wanted to achieve and managed to do so.
+As part of the progress report, I created a few MOSCOW goals that I wanted to achieve and managed to do so.
 Let's start with the "Must-haves."

 ## Must-haves